Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Methitest Dosage and Administration

-Prior to initiating methyltestosterone, confirm the diagnosis of hypogonadism by ensuring that serum testosterone concentrations have been measured in the morning on at least two separate days and that these serum testosterone concentrations are below the normal range.
+Prior to initiating Methitest™ (methyltestosterone) tablets, confirm the diagnosis of hypogonadism by ensuring that serum testosterone concentrations have been measured in the morning on at least two separate days and that these serum testosterone concentrations are below the normal range.

 Dosage must be strictly individualized.
 The suggested dosage for androgens varies depending on the age, sex, and diagnosis of the individual patient.
 Adjustments and duration of dosage will depend upon the patient’s response and the appearance of adverse reactions.

-In the androgen-deficient male the guideline for replacement therapy indicates the usual initial dosage of 10-50 mg daily.
+Males: In the androgen-deficient male the guideline for replacement therapy indicates the usual initial dosage of 10 mg to 50 mg daily.

 Various dosage regimens have been used to induce pubertal changes in hypogonadel males: some experts have advocated lower dosages initially, gradually increasing the dose as puberty progresses, with or without a decrease to maintenance levels.
 Other experts emphasize that higher dosages are needed to induce pubertal changes and lower dosages can be used for maintenance after puberty.
 The chronological and skeletal ages must be taken into consideration, both in determining the initial dose and in adjusting the dose.